mkubasz/cv/README.md

 **Senior Software Engineer** @ [Nozbe](https://nozbe.com/) _(July 2019 - January 2020)_ <br>
   - Responsible for the productivity platform for teams.
-  - Responsible for a ML algorithms to help productivity.
+  - Responsible for a ML infrastructure to help productivity.
   - Creating the mobile application for support productivity. <br>
   **_Technologies used:_** Python, Flutter, Dart, Node.
 <br><br>